cassiabitencourt/Phylogenomics-of-Apocynaceae/README.md

 *   **Conclusion:** Combining phylogenetic signals and comparative analyses, our results indicate that signal quality outweighs gene count in resolving incongruences and refining taxonomic classification.

 For more details about this methodology, please visit the [tutorial](https://github.com/cassiabitencourt/Signal-based-phylogeny/wiki/workflow).

+Dataset used in this work available here: https://doi.org/10.5281/zenodo.20003292

+Citation: Bitencourt, C. & al. (2026).
+Applying an integrative phylogenomic approach across the Angiosperm 353 loci to understand recalcitrant nodes in Apocynaceae.
+In Taxon.
+Zenodo. https://doi.org/10.5281/zenodo.20003292